Pleasant Hill Cohousing

 Prospective Buyers / List of Interested People

-Ideally, this list contains people who have spent some time getting to know our community.
+Ideally, before a new household moves in, they've spent time getting to know our community.
 They understand the concept of cohousing and are already acquainted with our group.
 To that end we offer the following steps:

 1. Tour - Take a tour of our community.